 If you ask us which Hawaiian island to choose for your tropical holiday, we’d say Kauai.
 It’s the lushest and greenest of all the seven islands.

-However, that means it rains here a lot more too.
-So choose your time wisely when visiting Kauai.
+However, this means that it rains here a lot more too.
+So choose your time wisely when visiting.

 Cool Things to See and Do in Kauai (North Shore)